 - Guy #1: “Genius, Jenkins!
 You get a pay raise!
 Now get back to writing more episodes of MANswers!”

 I swear that’s gotta be how it happened, because I can’t understand it otherwise.
 Yes, they did this for every major award.
+I feel sorry for the women who were subjected to this.

 2007: Hail to the Chimp crashes Ken Levine’s party.